Access rate is 2/3 of a full-price ticket.

 The KX Tickets team can assist you with your booking and give you more information about the show, facilities at the show venues and ticket prices available.

-You can call the general booking line number 0333 320 1663 or email [email protected] and speak to any member of the team for more information or to make a booking.
+Email [email protected] and speak to any member of the team for more information or to make a booking.

 If you have any concerns regarding access we strongly recommend booking your seats in the Stalls.